By David Laverty, VP Worldwide Marketing, Information Management

 Let’s also take a quick look Telerx, a similar story with a different twist:

 Telerx is a contact center outsourcing provider that specializes in providing services to clients in the pharmaceuticals and consumer products sectors.
-By harnessing analytics technologies and adopting a more holistic approach to multi-channel customer interactions, Telerx has moved into a new space: consumer intelligence and research.
+By harnessing data analytics technology and adopting a more holistic approach to multi-channel customer interactions, Telerx has moved into a new space: consumer intelligence and research.
 The analysis of unstructured text data mined from social networks, calls center notes and near real-time transcriptions of customer phone calls enables Telerx to offer its clients revolutionary new insights into consumer behavior.

 The results were as impressive as they are transformational.